zachpmanson/notes/notes/Posts/DRAFT A Slight Adjustment to The Last Jedi.md

 The psuedoscience of how this works could be easily explained, even within limited explanation that hyperspace has in Star Wars.

 > A Resistance engineer (perhaps named Rose) hurriedly pushes past officers on the bridge, panting as she reaches Admiral Holdo.
-A sergeant begins to berate her for forcing her way onto the bridge, but he is put at ease by Holdo.
+A sergeant begins to berate her for forcing her way onto the bridge, but he is put at ease by the Admiral.
 Holdo asks the engineer what is so important it warrants the commotion.
 >
 > "If they are tracking us through hyperspace, their ship must be in normal space and hyperspace at the same time" says the engineer as she catches her breath.
 >